adonisjs/v6-docs/content/docs/ace/creating_commands.md

+---
+summary: Learn how to create custom Ace commands in AdonisJS
+---

 # Creating commands

 Alongside using Ace commands, you may also create custom commands as part of your application codebase.
 The commands are stored inside the `commands` directory (at the root level).
 You may create a command by running the following command.